-Incidentally, the equation of logic or grammar and our axiomatic psychology is essential to understanding W and human nature (as DMS, but as far as I know nobody else, points out).
+Incidentally, the equation of logic or grammar and our axiomatic psychology is essential to understanding W and human nature (as DMS, but afaik nobody else, points out).

 "Some of the most important logical features of intentionality are beyond the reach of phenomenology because they have no immediate phenomenological reality...
 Because the creation of meaningfulness out of meaninglessness is not consciously experienced...it does not exist...This is... the phenomenological illusion."
 Searle PNC p115-117